The 20 Best Hereditary Hyperekplexia Doctors in France

 Lyon, FR

-David Goncalves practices in Lyon, France.
+David Goncalves practices practicing medicine in Lyon, France.
 Mr. Goncalves is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Stiff Person Syndrome, Hereditary Hyperekplexia, Encephalitis, and Acute Cerebellar Ataxia.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Stiff Person Syndrome, Hereditary Hyperekplexia, Encephalitis, and Anti-NMDA Receptor Encephalitis.

 Advanced in Hereditary Hyperekplexia